When is the Beaumont entrance exam?

 All students at Beaumont are encouraged to seek additional support with their academics when needed.
 Faculty have regular office hours to meet with students, and Math Tutoring is available from Beaumont’s own Math faculty every day.

 For students with documented accommodation plans, Beaumont’s team of intervention specialists in the Merici Center for Success partner with them to ensure their educational needs are met.
-The Merici Center serves students who the following accommodation plans:
+The Merici Center serves students who have the following accommodation plans:

 Individualized Education Plan (IEP) and Evaluation Team Report (ETR)